 Students will be able to view their financial aid package through the HUB Student Center under the Financial Aid tile.
 Students can view the instructions for how to view, accept or decline aid on the Financial Aid website.

 What are my billing options?

-The payment plan is available for both the fall and spring terms (not summer or winter sessions).
-If your student would like to enroll in a payment plan, they must enroll at the beginning of each term.
-Please note that they will not be automatically enrolled for the following semester.
+Students may pay the fall semester's eBill statement amount in full by the statement due date or enroll in a payment plan.
+Payment plans are available for both the fall and spring terms.
+If you're interested in a payment plan, you or your student must enroll at the beginning of each term.
+Please note: Students are not automatically enrolled for the following semester.
 The payment plan is not a loan program, and the service is provided interest-free.
 For additional information, please visit the Student Accounts website.

 Does my student need to receive the COVID-19 vaccine to live/work/study on UB’s campuses?

 All UB students who live on campus or who come to campus for classes or activities are required to complete their primary COVID-19 vaccination series and are strongly encouraged to get boosters when eligible, in accordance with SUNY guidelines.
 Read more about UB’s Vaccination Updates and Protocols.